qcargile/Chrome-Blood/README.md

 ![image](https://github.com/user-attachments/assets/e16c83b3-bcf5-44ec-ad41-00847db8a5ea)

 >[!IMPORTANT]
->Chrome & Blood requires the Phantom Liberty DLC.
+>- Chrome & Blood requires the Phantom Liberty DLC.
->Chrome & Blood is a **NSFW** modlist.
+>- Chrome & Blood is a **NSFW** modlist.
 Overall gameplay is the main emphasis of this list, however, do not play this infront of your grandma.

 >[!WARNING]
 >You must update Cyber Punk 2077 to the latest version on Steam to install this list.